 Can You Set Up a Server More Easily with a VPS?

-If SteamCMD, port forwarding, and weekly Oxide updates sound like a hassle, a game-focused VPS can skip most of that work.
+If SteamCMD, port forwarding, and monthly Oxide updates sound like a hassle, a game-focused VPS can skip most of that work.

-Game VPS services like XServer VPS for Game and ConoHa for GAME offer Rust server templates that set everything up automatically.
+Game VPS services offer Rust server templates that set everything up automatically.
 Select the template, sign up, and you're done — no SteamCMD, no port forwarding.
+If you prefer a general-purpose VPS with more control over your configuration, Kamatera offers servers with up to 104 vCPUs and a 30-day free trial — install SteamCMD yourself but with datacenter-grade hardware.

 Home Server vs VPS